 - Do good deeds and seek forgiveness.

 The above-mentioned rituals are the Sunnahs of the Prophet Mohammad (SAW) and doing all these rituals with great devotion has abundant rewards.
 This day Allah (SWT) forgives the sins, as Prophet Mohammad (SAW) once said:

 Concisely, the day of Friday is the blessed and the best day for the whole Muslim Ummah.
-The congregational Friday prayer performed by Muslims hold special significance in the life of all Muslims.
-Therefore, praying all the five times is compulsory on all Muslims and by praying regularly on time can make us earn all the great blessings and rewards.
+The congregational Friday prayer performed by Muslims holds special significance in the life of all Muslims.
+Therefore, praying all the five times is compulsory for all Muslims and praying regularly on time can make us earn all the great blessings and rewards.
 Ameen!